- Looking to buy Fiverr stock for exposure to the gig economy and remote work trend?

 Step 6: Place your order

-After you've chosen a broker and funded your account according to the amount you want to invest, and determined how you will invest your Fiverr shares based upon the order type, you can place your order.
+After you've chosen a broker and funded your account according to the amount you want to invest, and determined how you will invest your Fiverr shares based on the order type, you can place your order.
 This is usually done with a click of a button.

 Once you invest in shares, it is necessary to keep an eye on your investment and its performance.